onknows/cookbook-openshift3/upgrade-process.md

 [x] 3.6 to 3.7

 *Cluster upgrades cannot span more than one minor version at a time, so if your cluster is at a version earlier than the targeted one, you must first upgrade incrementally (e.g., 1.4 to 1.5, then 1.5 to 3.6...)*

-### Running control upgrade
+### Running the Control Plane Upgrade

 Before upgrading the cluster, some variables need to be declared: